alexandergerber/courses-tsa/chapter5.md

 xp: 100
 ```

-After finding evidence for a serial structure in the squared log returns, a model from the (G)ARCH model class seems to be the right choice.
+After finding evidence for a serial structure in the squared log returns, a model from the (G)ARCH class seems to be the right choice.

-Fitting GARCH(p, q) models in R is provided by the function `garchFit()` from the `fGarch` package.
+Fitting GARCH(p, q) models in R can be done by the function `garchFit()` from the `fGarch` package.
 The syntax is as follows:

 ```